emperorpenguincat/Public-Writeups/Internal CTF 2025/A Ticket to Space/README.md

 <br>

 Getting the public key is a crucial step for the JWT Algorithm Confusion attack to work.
 Now we can forge our own token by creating a simple python script.
-Firstly we need to read the `public.pem` file and strip unwanted contents before using it as the HMAC secret.
+Firstly we need to read the `public.pem` file to strip unwanted contents and covert to proper format before using it as the HMAC secret.

 ```python
 with open(os.path.join(os.path.dirname(__file__), 'public.pem'), 'r') as f: